Boston University: In Beacon Hill

-Early years (1870–1900)

-The Boston Theological Institute was absorbed into Boston University in 1871 as the BU School of Theology.
+Boston Theological Institute was absorbed into Boston University in 1871 as the BU School of Theology.

 On January 13, 1872, Isaac Rich died, leaving the vast bulk of his estate to a trust that would go to Boston University after ten years of growth while the university was organized.
 Most of this bequest consisted of real estate throughout the core of the city of Boston, which was appraised at more than $1.5 million.
 Kilgore describes this as the largest single donation to an American college or university as of that time.
 By December, however, the Great Boston Fire of 1872 had destroyed all but one of the buildings Rich had left to the university, and the insurance companies with which they had been insured were bankrupt.
 The value of his estate, when turned over to the university in 1882, was half what it had been in 1872.

 As a result, the university was unable to build its contemplated campus on Aspinwall Hill, and the land was sold piecemeal as development sites.
 Street names in the area, including Claflin Road, Claflin Path, and University Road, are the only remaining evidence of university ownership in this area.
-Following the fire, Boston University established its new facilities in buildings scattered throughout Beacon Hill, and later expanded into the Boylston Street and Copley Square area, before building its Charles River Campus in the 1930s.
+Following the fire, Boston University established its new facilities in buildings scattered throughout Beacon Hill, and later expanded into the Boylston Street and Copley Square area.

 After receiving a year's salary advance to allow him to pursue his research in 1875, Alexander Graham Bell, then a professor at the school, invented the telephone in a Boston University laboratory.
 In 1876, Borden Parker Bowne was appointed professor of philosophy.
 Bowne, an important figure in the history of American religious thought, was an American Christian philosopher and theologian in the Methodist tradition.
 He is known for his contributions to personalism, a philosophical branch of liberal theology.
 The movement he led is often referred to as Boston Personalism.

 The university continued its tradition of openness in this period.
 In 1877, Boston University became the first American university to award a PhD to a woman, when classics scholar Helen Magill White earned hers with a thesis on "The Greek Drama".
 Then in 1878 Anna Oliver became the first woman to receive a degree in theology in the United States, but the Methodist Church would not ordain her.
 Lelia J. Robinson, who graduated from the university's law school in 1881, became the first woman admitted to the bar in Massachusetts.
 Solomon Carter Fuller, who graduated from the university's School of Medicine in 1897, became the first black psychiatrist in the United States and would make significant contributions to the study of Alzheimer's disease.